Net-Print Saves Paper and Trees Two Ways

 by Liz Field, IT Communications, with contributions from CIT staff Al Heiman and the Net-Print team.

-The new Net-Print system, which launched January 10, promises to save at least a ton of paper during the spring semester, thanks to new ID card readers at 69 campus printers.
+The new Net-Print system, which launched January 10, promises to save at least one ton of paper during the spring semester, thanks to new Cornell ID card readers at 69 campus printers.

 The ID card readers significantly reduce the number of abandoned print jobs because the person printing must be in front of the printer to release the job.
 Jobs not released within two hours are canceled automatically.
 The new ID card readers also increase security and reduce the possibility that one person will inadvertently pick up a print-out belonging to someone else.